fortheflops/STELLAE/content/Desserts/Cake/Fruit/Lemon/Spry Lemon Cake UK2.md

 5. Add the unbeaten egg and beat for 2 more minutes.
 6. Pour the batter into the prepared pan.
 7. Bake for 25-35 minutes, or until a toothpick inserted into the center comes out clean.
-8. Let the cake cool completely before frosting with [[Classic Boiled Lemon Icing UK2|Lemon Cake Icing]].
+8. Let the cake cool completely before frosting with [[Classic Boiled Lemon Icing|Lemon Cake Icing]].
 ___

 >[!Note]